kubernetes/kubernetes/docs/authorization.md

 removed soon.)

-The authorization check for any request compares attributes of the context of the request, (such as user, resource kind, and namespace) with access policies.
+The authorization check for any request compares attributes of the context of the request, (such as user, resource, and namespace) with access policies.
 An API call must be allowed by some policy in order to proceed.

 The following implementations are available, and are selected by flag: